avisnoah13/StratosFlightComputer/README.md

 # StratosFlightComputer
-Descrition: STM32 based flight controller designed from scratch.
-Created for an extreme high altitude glider (120,000ft) as part of a Princeton Rocketry project.
+Descrition: **Flight control system completely designed from scratch.** Created for an extreme high altitude glider (120,000ft) as part of a Princeton Rocketry project.

 ## Project Summary
  - **Situation:** This glider project is an evolution of a finalist project for the NASA FLOATing DRAGON Balloon Challenge.
 It is a sub 4lb glider that is brought to ~120,000ft using a high altitude balloon that is then dropped to collect upper atmosphere data and test novel navigation algorithms and simulations.